On Change, Leadership and the Boomer Corps

 And here we are at another inflection point.

-So far, we are making the right noises, but it will take more than talk and platitudes: planning and action has to continue in parallel with political realities.
+So far, we seem to be making the right noises, but the course ahead is fraught.
 The broadest stroke is obvious: less reliance on the United States for anything, be it as a trading partner, a defence partner or even as a rational player in global affairs.
-That means increasing – and properly targeting – defence spending, not simply meeting an arbitrary minimum percentage of GDP.
-This message seems to have finally landed.
-Canada should be on a war footing, literally: as long as countries continue to have malign ambition, we have to be ready and able to resist them.
+Mark Carney seems to have a pragmatic eye, making economic and diplomatic moves to wean us away from an over-reliance on our increasingly irrational neighbour.
+His actions are not popular in some quarters, but that will always be the case when dealing with the political realities of the day.
+Canada should be on a war footing, literally: as long as countries (including the U.S.) continue to have malign ambition, we have to be ready and able to resist them.

 For all of this to happen, we need leadership, and we need to maintain our national focus.
-The worst thing that could happen right now is that rationality somehow magically appears in Trumpians, and we all breathe a sigh of relief and go back to the old coddled ways of coasting along, out of shape, not putting in the work necessary to get fit as a nation.
+The old coddled ways of coasting along, out of shape, not putting in the work necessary to get fit as a nation, are over.

 -20-